lucfra/FAR-HO/README.md

 # FAR-HO

-Gradient-based hyperparameter optimization package with [TensorFlow](https://www.tensorflow.org/)
+Gradient-based hyperparameter optimization package based on [TensorFlow](https://www.tensorflow.org/)

 This is the new package that implements the algorithms presented in the paper [_Forward and Reverse Gradient-Based Hyperparameter Optimization_](http://proceedings.mlr.press/v70/franceschi17a).
 For the older package see [RFHO](https://github.com/lucfra/RFHO).
 FAR-HO [features simplified interfaces, additional